 NBNSC's credentialing program provides a valuable addition to your professional experience and contributes to excellent care.
 The Certified Nutrition Support Clinician®(CNSC®) credential identifies you as a qualified nutrition support provider.
 It is the most widely accepted, visible nutrition support certification with recognition both nationally and internationally.

 The NBNSC was established in 1984 by the American Society for Parenteral and Enteral Nutrition (ASPEN) to administer certification programs in specialized nutrition support: the Certified Nutrition Support Clinician® (CNSC®) certification program.
-Nutrition support is a sophisticated and specialized practice that requires the expertise and knowledge of multiple health-care professionals including physicians, dietitians, pharmacists, physician assistants, dentists, and nurses.
+Nutrition support is a sophisticated and specialized practice that requires the expertise and knowledge of multiple health-care professionals including physicians, dietitians, pharmacists, advanced practice providers (physician assistants, advanced practice nurses, nurse practitioners), dentists, and nurses.

 NBNSC's mission is to promote the enhanced delivery of safe and effective nutritional care through the certification of qualified clinicians practicing nutrition support.